crpietschmann/portfolio/_imports/_posts/2008-05-03-virtual-earth-restrict-map-to-specified-viewable-area.markdown

 <h3>Other Code Used In This Example</h3>

-This example utilizes code that was included in the following two examples I&#39;ve previously written:<br />
+This example utilizes code that was included in the following two examples I&#39;ve previously written:

-<a href="/post.aspx?id=3bd04a2e-7df6-48d5-a359-1cbc3764889e">Calculate Distance Between Geocodes in C# and JavaScript</a><br />
+<a href="/post.aspx?id=3bd04a2e-7df6-48d5-a359-1cbc3764889e">Calculate Distance Between Geocodes in C# and JavaScript</a>

 <a href="/post.aspx?id=1e2824a0-3bef-4707-8f18-a624ad784432">Virtual Earth: Draw a Circle Radius Around a Lat/Long Point</a>

 <h3>Restrict Viewable Area</h3>